CMV and Transplant Patients

 What is CMV?

 Human cytomegalovirus (CMV) is a type of virus.
-Viruses are tiny organisms that can enter your body and cause disease.
-CMV is related to the virus that causes herpes.
+It is related to the virus that causes herpes.
 Like many other viruses, CMV can invade human cells.
 It can then use those cells to reproduce and spread.
 If the virus makes many copies of itself, it may disrupt how cells normally work.

-In people with a normal immune system, CMV usually doesn’t cause much of a problem.
-Your immune system keeps the virus in check so it can’t do any harm.
-It often doesn’t cause any symptoms.
-Sometimes CMV might cause temporary symptoms like fever and fatigue.
+In people with a normal immune system, CMV usually causes an illness similar to mononucleosis with sore throat, swollen lymph nodes, fatigue, and fever.
+However, your immune system keeps the virus in check so it can’t do any serious harm and the infection goes away by itself.
+Sometimes it doesn’t cause any symptoms.
 Very rarely, it can cause major problems in people with a normal immune system.

 After infection, CMV often stays dormant in the body.
 That means that some of your cells stay infected with the virus.
 But the virus isn’t actively reproducing or causing symptoms.
-In some cases, the virus can become active again.
-It makes copies of itself and harms cells.
+Sometimes the virus can become active again, especially in people who have weak immune systems.
+It then makes copies of itself and harms cells.

 Infection with CMV is very common worldwide.
 Most people don’t even know they have it.
 In the U.S., infection rates are higher in women and older adults.
 It also more common in people from lower socioeconomic backgrounds.